Navidfoumani/Disjoint-CNN/README.md

 ## Citation

-If you find *ConvTran* useful for your research, please consider citing this paper:
+If you find **Disjoint CNN** useful for your research, please consider citing this paper:

 ````
 ```